aryanator/GenAI-for-Heavy-Ion-Collision/README.md

 1. Ru_Zr_Au model is a transformer trained on Ru, Zr, and Au nuclei
 2. Au model is a transformer trained on Au collisions but predicting Final state of all possible energies
 3. Data Visualization.ipynb contains visualizations of the heavy ion collisions, very vital for this task to get an overview of energy conservation

+Besides, a lot of other undocumented work and attempts were made.
+If curious or want to see what went wrong visit- https://www.kaggle.com/work/collections/14401886